Hudson Headwaters Health Network National Diabetes Prevention Program lifestyle coaching session. Photo credit: Pepe Productions.

 - A guide to refer your patients with prediabetes to an evidence-based diabetes prevention program: Download the Preventing Type 2 Diabetes Guide.

-- View a list of National Diabetes Prevention Program Provider Resources.
+- National Diabetes Prevention Program Overview.